LlamaEdge/docs/docs/llama-nexus/mcp/quick-start-with-mcp.md

 ## 3. Test the Setup

-Test the inference server by requesting the `/chat/completions` API endpoint:
+Test the inference server by requesting the `/chat/completions` API endpoint, which is OpenAI-compatible:

 ```bash
 curl -X POST http://localhost:9095/v1/chat/completions \